SemEval/semeval.github.io/index.md

 The evaluation period took place in January 2021.
 See the [SemEval-2021 homepage](https://semeval.github.io/SemEval2021/) for details.

-The workshop is taking place August 5–6, 2021 in Bangkok, Thailand, colocated with [ACL-IJCNLP 2021](https://2021.aclweb.org/).
+The workshop took place virtually on August 5–6, 2021, colocated with [ACL-IJCNLP 2021](https://2021.aclweb.org/).

 [__BEST PAPER AWARDS!__](https://SemEval2021/awards)